erooke/uiowa-gym/readme.md

+As the gym no longer requires registration this is now read only

 # Automatic registration for gym slots at uiowa

 To install `sudo make install` will put everything in the right place.